-In April 2017, SREB launched a state accountability network with monthly conference calls for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
-Four state education agency leaders from Delaware participate.
+Between April 2017 and January 2018, SREB hosted monthly conference call meetings of a state accountability network, for SREB member states to share ideas and discuss questions about redesigning and implementing state accountability systems under the Every Student Succeeds Act.
+Five state education agency leaders from Delaware participated.

 Career and Technical Education

 Delaware attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2017: 2

 Advises state and district leaders as they develop strategies to support the professional growth of teachers and principals.
 SREB serves as a technical advisor to state education agencies, spotlights inspiring stories of local practice and convenes stakeholders at regional meetings.

 In the last 12 months, the SREB educator effectiveness team provided general policy and practice resources.

 The state department sent representatives to SREB’s Sixth Annual Educator Effectiveness Convening in April 2018.
 They participated in collaborative working sessions with peers from 12 SREB states.

 SREB staff presented on innovative ways to expand student access to high-quality instruction to state lawmakers who attended SREB’s Legislative Advisory Council Winter Meeting in November 2017.